 - Location: Leaves from Visitor Center or Lembert Dome parking area

-After driving into Yosemite National Park’s east entrance (Tioga Pass) you will want to make your way to either the visitors center or the Lembert Dome parking area.
-This particular post is from the Lembert Dome area, but there is a nice easy trail from the visitors center as well.
+After driving into Yosemite National Park’s east entrance (Tioga Pass), you will want to make your way to either the visitor center or the Lembert Dome parking area.
+This particular post is from the Lembert Dome area, but there is a nice, easy trail from the visitors center as well.